danieloladele7-ALX/alx-system_engineering-devops/0x00-shell_basics/README.md

 # Bash_Project: Shell commands

-This project folder contains some fundamental bash scripts that can be executed directly on the terminal.
+This project folder contains bash scripts with commands that can be executed directly on the terminal.

 __Note:__ To make a script executable you would need to use the ``chmod u+x <bash_script>``.
 To make magic file executable you need to use the ``file -C -m <magic_file>``